earthbound19/Ansible_for_Spotify/README.md

 # Ansible for Spotify
 Desktop Python script (not mobile phone app) that provides global hotkeys to manipulate Spotify playback and user library, including advanced playlist creation/manipulation (see section: Advanced functionality / library manipulation hotkeys).
-Although it could potentially be integrated or proted into some other application context.
+Although it could potentially be integrated or ported into some other application context.

 # Installation / Usage
 Alas that it's not necessarily simple to set up or use.
 But, as an overview: